 - Model currently holds the highest degree of immunodeficiency among all immunodeficiency models

-- Longer lifespan than NOD-scid mice; 1.5 years on average
+- Longer lifespan than NOD-scid or NSG mice; 1.5 years on average

 - Minimal to absent rejection of human-derived cells and tissues